psychemedia/storytelling-notes/wife-selling.md

 https://archive.org/details/notesqueries65unse/page/296/mode/2up
 6th S. V, April 15, 1882, no. 120, p.
 296-7

 Wife Selling (6th S. iii.
 487, 512; iv.
 133; V. 58, 98). — Mr. Rayner, in the first volume of Old Yorkshire (p.
-135), gives the five following instances of wife selling in Yorkshire : —
+135), gives the five following instances of wife selling in Yorkshire:—

 "At the West Riding Sessions, June 28th.
 1837 a man named Joshua Jackson was convicted of selling his wife, and sentenced to imprisonment for one month with hard labour. — On the 4th of Feb., 1806, a man named George Gowthorp, of Patrington, sold his wife in the Market-place of Hull for the sum of 20 guineas, and with a halter delivered her to a person named Houseman.— In 1815 a man held a regular auction in the Market-place at Pontefract, offering his wife at the minimum bidding of one shilling, and 'knocked her down' for 11 shillings. — In 1858, in a beershop in Little Horton, Bradford, a man named Hartley Thompson put up his wife, described by the local journals at the time as a 'pretty young woman,' for sale; he even announced the sale betorehand by means of a cider or bellman, and brought her in with a ribbon round her neck, by way of halter....
 At Selby, in the month of December, 1862, a man publicly sold his wife on the steps of the marketcross for a pint of ale."
 G. R. R. B.